tdutybqs/Learning-C/README.md

 9) Copy constructors.
 10) Inheritance.
 11) Overload.
 12) Virtual.
-Static polimorfizm, dynamic polimorfizm
+Static polimorfizm, dynamic polimorfizm.
 13) Static.
 14) Thread.
 Refer by reference, chrono, sort by thread, get value from function of thread, use methods of class.